 - Muscle tone (either more rigid or more flaccid than normal),

-- Any statements or unusual sounds made by the subject when performing the test, and
+- Any statements or unusual sounds you make when performing the test, and

-During the “finger count” field sobriety test, the officer instructs the DUI suspect to:
+During the “finger count” field sobriety test, the officer instructs you to:

-- Put one hand in front of him/her with the extended palm facing upward,
+- Put one hand in front of you with your extended palm facing upward,

-- Have the top of the thumb then separately touch the tip of the index, middle, ring and little finger,
+- Have the top of your thumb then separately touch the tip of your index, middle, ring and little finger,

 - Count out loud, “ONE, TWO, THREE, FOUR” in relation to each finger-thumb connection,